 If you cannot find time to do it, hire someone who can.
-But whoever you hire should be highly knowledgeable and authoritative enough to effectively interact with and motivate your employees.
+But whoever you hire should be highly knowledgeable and authoritative enough to interact effectively with and motivate your employees.

 Do you feel appreciated if a child judges you?
 The obvious answer is no.

-Whoever is given the responsibility to oversee and interact with your employees should have sufficient gravitas and the capacity to judge them honestly, and give constructive feedback on their work.
+Whoever is given the responsibility to oversee and interact with your employees should have sufficient gravitas and the capacity to judge them honestly and give constructive feedback on their work.

 By delegating this task wisely, you will be able to foster the path of integrity in your organization.

 How Do You Promote Integrity in the Workplace?